Ga naar hoofdinhoud

 • 'Thank you for your patience.'

 Do not be too chatty, but remain human (not a faceless machine).
 Avoid using slang words.
-Language spoken on, for example YouTube channels or in films, is too informal and is not considered professional.
+Language spoken on YouTube channels or in films is too informal and is not considered professional.

 Keep it positive Use positive language when communicating with our customers.
-This way you change a negative message in a positive message.
+This way you change a negative message into a positive message.

 • 'I advise you to'